steffi7574/LayerParallelLearning/stef_reminder.md

 # TODO

+1. Remove opening layer from braid treatment, use it only with in my\_Init().
+    TODO:
+        - Eval and check Regularization terms, in particular Tikhonov regul and Tikh_diff.
+        - Improve output of created network
+        - Adapt pythonutil/config.py for new hiddenlayer option.
+        - Consistency of names for nlayers/nlayers_local/hiddenlayers

-* Memory reduction:
+2. Memory reduction:
-    - single precision
     - sending / receiving a layer allocates buffer of size O(nchannels^2) even if that's way too big for the convolution layers.

+3. Batch optimization: Allow for varying batches during optimization -> SGD and variants
+    - Set new initial condition before braid\_Drive().

-* Weights parametrization using splines
+4. Weights parametrization using splines
-* Remove opening layer from braid treatment, use it only with in my\_Init().

-# Parameter study: Lessons Learned (n=32)
+# Parameter study: Lessons Learned (n=32, peaks example)

 * if **tanh** activation:
     - *Expand* input data to first layer using zeros